How does your cow’s stomach really work? How does a cow digest food?

 Food that needs further digestion moves onto the abomasum.

 The abomasum is considered the “true stomach” in ruminant animals.
-This compartment works very similar to how our stomachs work.
+This compartment works very similarly to how our stomachs work.

 The stomach has a large amount of acid and bile that breaks down the food even further.
 Some of the bacteria cells that broke down the cellulose in the rumen will make it to the abomasum.
 Bacteria cells are broken down and digested as well here as well.